Graduate Student Travel

 K-State College of Veterinary Medicine

-The Office of the Associate Dean for Research and Graduate programs
+The Office of the Associate Dean for Research

 will award funds on a competitive basis for the purpose of

 supporting graduate student travel to scientific meetings or other

 appropriate scholarly activities.
 The Dean’s Office believes that such

 travel opportunities are essential for the scientific growth and

 Travel funds will be awarded twice each year:

 The fall travel award application deadline is November 15 for any travel that will occur between January 1 and June 30 of the next calendar year (the following spring semester).
 The spring travel award application deadline is April 30 for any travel that will occur between July 1 and December 30 of that calendar year (the following fall semester).
 In order to be compensated for travel during any one travel period, an application must be submitted before 5:00 pm on the date listed for the appropriate period or on the next business day when the deadline falls on a weekend.
 Students traveling over an interval of time that falls within two travel periods should apply for the travel period of the travel begin date.